howaskew/Explore-OpenActive-data-with-R-code/README.md

 The following code:
 - looks at the data collected earlier to identify the next page in the feed
 - checks if there is new data to process or if we've reached the end of the feed
-- creates a function to read, process and store a whole data feed, as per the process above.
+- creates a function to read, process and store whole data feeds, as per the process above.

 ```